GUY RAZ, HOST:

 (SOUNDBITE OF SONG, "GALAXY SONG")

-MONTY PYTHON: (Singing) Our galaxy itself contains a hundred billion stars.
-It's a hundred thousand light years side to side.
-It bulges in the middle, 16,000 light years thick, but out by us, it's just 3,000 light years wide.
-We're 30,000 light years from galactic central point.
-We go around every 200 million years.
+ERIC IDLE: (Singing) Our galaxy itself contains 100 billion stars.
+It's 100,000 light-years side to side.
+It bulges in the middle, 16,000 light-years thick.
+But out by us, it's just 3,000 light-years wide.
+We're 30,000 light-years from galactic central point.
+We go round every 200 million years.
 And our galaxy is only one of millions of billions in this amazing and expanding universe.

+RAZ: Hey.
+Thanks for listening to our show, peering deeper into space this week.
+If you want to find out more about who was on it, go to TED.npr.org To see hundreds more TED Talks, check out TED.com or the TED app.
+Our production staff here at NPR includes Jeff Rogers, Sanaz Meshkinpour, Janae West, Neva Grant, Rund Abdelfatah, Casey Herman and Rachel Faulkner with help from Daniel Shukin and Benjamin Clempe (ph).
+Our intern is Diba Mohtasham.
 Our partners at TED are Chris Anderson, Colin Helms, Anna Phelan and Janet Lee.
-If you want to let us know what you think about the show, please go to Apple Podcasts and write a review.
-You can also write us directly at email@example.com.
-And you can tweet us - it's @tedradiohour.
+If you want to let us know what you think about the show, please go to Apple podcasts and write a review.
+You can also write us directly at TEDradiohour@npr.org.
+And you can tweet us.
+It's @TEDradiohour.
 I'm Guy Raz, and you've been listening to ideas worth spreading right here on the TED Radio Hour from NPR.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.